himewel/cartolafc/README.md

 ./quisckstart.sh
 ```

-To setup only the operational group of containers you will need airflow, hive, hadoop and datahub containers.
+To setup only the operational group of containers you will need Airflow, Hive, Hadoop and DataHub containers.
 So, run the following:

 ```shell
 docker-compose \